 Switzerland offers a wide variety of lodging options, from upscale hotels and ski lodges to quaint bed and breakfasts in the villages.
 Airbnb and similar rental property options are also popular.
 Whatever you choose, make sure it’s a place where you can relax and isn’t too far from your elopement location.

 Lodging Pro-tip: Choose a location with great natural light and that is clutter-free for the best getting-ready photos!
 If you want a “first-look” where you’re staying, also keep in mind what scenery is nearby and how everything will look.

 By this stage in the planning process, you should have a clear vision of what your elopement day is going to look like.
 It’s now time to put that all on paper and build a timeline of your wedding day, so you know there’s room for everything.
 If you find you need more time, most photographers will allow you to upgrade your elopement coverage.

 Are you booking more than a photographer for your small Switzerland wedding?
 Once your timeline is outlined and all the activities nailed down, be sure to hire any other vendors you find you need.

 These might include a wedding celebrant/officiant, a hair and makeup artist, a florist, a private chef, or maybe even a mountain guide.

 Pro-tip on booking your elopement vendors: Having additional vendors is totally optional, but can definitely enhance your day.
 If you love food, an amazing, privately catered meal may be perfect for you.
 If you don’t want to worry about doing your own hair and makeup, an HMUA can take a lot of stress off of you the day-of.
 You can DIY-things, or go elaborate.
 The choice is yours!

-Gather Any Necessary Documents
+Gather Any Necessary Wedding and Travel Documents

 The documents you may need to bring for eloping can really vary, depending on where you travel from.
 Some documents you may need for your elopement include: